 5. Log in to Your System

-If you are done installing the Xrdp server and configuring the firewall settings on your Linux system, it is time to log in to your system using the remote desktop server.
+After installing the Xrdp server and configuring the firewall settings on your Linux system, it is time to log in to your system using the remote desktop server.
 To login into your system, you need to know the IP address of your system.
-To find out the IP address of your system, you can run the following command-line given below on your terminal shell.
+To find out the IP address of your system, you can run the following command line below on your terminal shell.

 6. Set the Xrdp Server on Startup

-If you need to regularly use the Xrdp server, you can add the Xrdp server to your startup application list.
-Run the following command-line given below on your terminal shell to add the Xrdp server to your system’s startup application list.
+If you need to use the Xrdp server regularly, you can add the Xrdp server to your startup application list.
+Run the following command line given below on your terminal shell to add the Xrdp server to your system’s startup application list.

 sudo ln -sf /lib/systemd/system/runlevel5.target /etc/systemd/system/default.target

 7. Connect the Xrdp from Windows Machine